 There are plenty of reasons to neutralize the threat posed by DDoS attacks and botnets.
 Here are but a few examples of what can happen if you let your defenses drop.

-· Gaming servers can be destroyed – in 2016, the world of online gaming was rocked by the discovery of what came to be called the Mirai botnet attack.
+Gaming servers disruption – in 2016, the world of online gaming was rocked by the discovery of what came to be called the Mirai botnet attack.
 In this case, attackers sought to knock out competing Minecraft servers (which used to be a common money-making scheme).
 This attack didn’t just disrupt Minecraft players around the world.
 What’s even worse is the fact that the botnet went “rogue,” inflicting damage across servers in the eastern USA.

-· Bankruptcy is a possibility – back in 2014, the internet company Code Spaces proved to be a great example of the worst-case DDoS attack scenario.
-After being repeatedly targeted, the coding hub was forced to close its doors.
+Bankruptcy is possible – back in 2014, the internet company Code Spaces proved to be a great example of the worst-case DDoS attack scenario.
+After repeated attacks, the coding hub closed its doors.
 This is something that could happen to any organization – all it takes is leaving the door open to DDoS attackers.